chadramsey/chat-app/README.md

 # chat-app
-A simple WebSocket-based chat application written in Kotlin
+A WebSocket-based chat application written in Kotlin